UMDBPP/PacketRaven/README.md

 5. You should now see the user interface.
 The program starts on the `Log` tab, which displays log messages.
 Use the **up and down arrow keys** to scroll.
     ![log messages tab](https://github.com/UMDBPP/PacketRaven/blob/main/docs/images/example1_log.png)

-> [!NOTE]
+> [!TIP]
 > Resize your terminal window, or zoom out / decrease the font size, as needed.

-6. Upon receiving new packet(s) from a callsign, a new tab will be created (shown in the top bar) for that callsign.
+6. Upon first receiving new packet(s) from a callsign, a new tab will be created (shown in the top bar) for that callsign.
 Use the **left and right arrow keys** to switch between tabs.

 7. While on a callsign tab, use the **up and down arrow keys** to switch between plots.
     ![altitude telemetry plotted over time](https://github.com/UMDBPP/PacketRaven/blob/main/docs/images/example1_altitude.png)